 The Swift compound was a packing plant, not a palace, and Swift didn’t build it as a showcase for architecture.
-And yet, here and there among the remaining structures of this most pragmatic of facilities, you can find details to appreciate.
-For example, the compound is enclosed by a high brick wall that features pilasters topped by cast-concrete finials.
-Many of the finials are missing or damaged, but this row of finials has fared better.
+And yet, here and there among the remaining structures of this most pragmatic of facilities, you could find details to appreciate.
+For example, the compound was enclosed by a high wall that featured pilasters topped by cast-concrete finials.
+By this century many of the finials were missing or damaged, but this row of finials had fared better.

 Brickwork along the south perimeter wall.

-Seen up close, the projecting darker elements are bricks that were laid with chiseled ends facing out.
+Seen up close, the projecting darker elements were bricks that had been laid with chiseled ends facing out.

-Buttresses of a two-story building.
-Note the square iron plates where horizontal cables anchor weary walls.
+Buttresses of the fertilizer mill building (see map above).
+Note the square iron plates where horizontal cables anchored weary walls.